ECP to decide Malikwal LB poll tie dispute

 -

-ECP to decide Malikwal LB poll tie disputeFebruary 09, 2017Print : Top Story
+ECP to decide Malikwal LB poll tie disputeFebruary 10, 2017Print : Islamabad

 The case has been fixed for hearing on February 16.
 Malikwal is a small Municipal Corporation in Mandi Bahauddin District where only 18 members of the MC were to cast their votes to elect their Chairman on December 22, 2016.
 Out of the 18 members, 11 were openly supporting an independent candidate Qamar Khan while PML-N candidate Qadeer-ul-Hassan had the support of only seven members.
 Till the day of polling, it was a one-sided competition as all the 11 members supporting the independent candidate went together to cast their votes.
 What happened next is a glaring example of how an election in Punjab could be managed to get desired results.